 Under AASB 132 Financial instruments: Presentation, puttable financial instruments meet the definition of a financial liability to be classified as equity where certain strict criteria are met.
-In accordance with AASB 132, the units in the Schemes are classified as equity as they meet all the required features and conditions therein.
+As the Schemes both have a multi-class structure with non-identical features, their units do not meet the definition of equity.
+As such, the Schemes' units have been classified as financial liability.